Jacobjfiske/Creating-And-Combining-Views/README.md

 Exploration of SwiftUI using Apple's "Landmarks" as reference.
 This application demonstrates the swift MVVM architecture and relationships.
-This includes: views, lists, navigation, useer input, CoreGraphics design and layout, and interfacing with UIKit.
+This includes: views, lists, navigation, user input, CoreGraphics design and layout, and interfacing with UIKit.